-Jon Husted was born August 25, 1967, in Royal Oak, Michigan, adopted as an infant, and raised in Montpelier, Ohio.
-He earned both his B.A. and M.A. from the University of Dayton, where he also played football.
+Husted was born in the Detroit area and raised in Montpelier, Ohio.
+He earned both a bachelor’s and master’s degree from the University of Dayton, where he played college football.
+Before elected office, he worked in business and economic development roles in the Dayton area.

 Mainstream Conservative